 Foreign Account Tax Compliance Withholding.
-Sections 1471 through 1474 of the Code, the Treasury Regulations promulgated thereunder, and other applicable administrative guidance (collectively "FATCA") could impose a withholding tax of 30% ("FATCA Withholding") on the portion of the payment made in exchange for the Helomics Notes Payable attributable to accrued and unpaid interest on the Helomics Notes Payable, if any, on dividens on the Common Stock, and upon the sale, exchange, redemption, retirement, or other taxable disposition of the Exchange Securities and Helomics Notes Payable on or after December 31, 2018, in each case paid to a (i) a "foreign financial institution," as defined under such rules, unless such institution enters into an agreement with the Department of Treasury to, among other things, collect and provide to it substantial information regarding such institution's United States financial account holders, including certain account holders that are foreign entities with United States owners or, in the case of a foreign financial institution in a jurisdiction that has entered into an intergovernmental agreement with the United States, such institution complies with the requirements of such agreement and (ii) a "non-financial foreign entity," as defined under such rules, unless such entity provides the paying agent with a certification that it does not have any substantial United States owners or a certification identifying the direct and indirect substantial United States owners of the entity, unless in each case, an exemption applies.
+Sections 1471 through 1474 of the Code, the Treasury Regulations promulgated thereunder, and other applicable administrative guidance (collectively "FATCA") could impose a withholding tax of 30% ("FATCA Withholding") on the portion of the payment made in exchange for the Helomics Notes Payable attributable to accrued and unpaid interest on the Helomics Notes Payable, if any, on dividends on the Common Stock, in each case paid to a (i) a "foreign financial institution," as defined under such rules, unless such institution enters into an agreement with the Department of Treasury to, among other things, collect and provide to it substantial information regarding such institution's United States financial account holders, including certain account holders that are foreign entities with United States owners or, in the case of a foreign financial institution in a jurisdiction that has entered into an intergovernmental agreement with the United States, such institution complies with the requirements of such agreement and (ii) a "non-financial foreign entity," as defined under such rules, unless such entity provides the paying agent with a certification that it does not have any substantial United States owners or a certification identifying the direct and indirect substantial United States owners of the entity, unless in each case, an exemption applies.
 Prospective investors are urged to consult their own tax advisors regarding the application of the legislation and regulations to the exchange and consent solicitation.